ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 #### Deleting a file share from the CLI
 {: #delete-file-share-cli}

+The file share must be in a `stable` or `failed` state.
 To delete the file share, run the `share_delete` command and specify the file share by its name or ID.

 ```sh
 $ ibmcloud is share-delete my-file-share-8